 - Disputing the Government’s Evidence –Is the government’s evidence admissible in court under the law or is it inadmissible under grounds such as the “fruit of the poisonous tree,” or hearsay circumstances?
 Remember- the government is the one that has to prove your guilt beyond a reasonable doubt in a court of law, and your attorneys will do everything they can to question to government’s evidence against you.

-- Asserting Constitutional Violations – Your New Hampshire federal criminal defense lawyers can raise arguments based on potential Constitutional violations such as agents not reading your Miranda rights to you, or reading them too late in the process.
+- Asserting Constitutional Violations – Your federal criminal defense lawyers can raise arguments based on potential Constitutional violations such as agents not reading your Miranda rights to you, or reading them too late in the process.
 Your attorneys will know which arguments to raise during the case because they could have a big impact on the outcome of your trial.

 - Asserting Affirmative Defenses – Unlike a typical legal defense, an affirmative defense does not focus on disputing that certain acts were committed, but instead focuses on showcasing that these acts do not constitute a crime under the circumstances involved.